|

 our entire country, maybe even the world.
 I will explain later in this

+newsletter why I believe that to be true.
 In light of the above claim, I woke up one morning,

 and in my quiet time I envisioned us (the T&SC) offering churches a